sendgrid/docs/source/User_Guide/Suppressions/group_unsubscribes.md

 Download Group Unsubscribes as CSV
 {% endanchor %}

-You can download your Global Unsubscribe list as a CSV by clicking the gear icon at the top of the page and selecting “Download CSV”.
+You can download your Group Unsubscribe list as a CSV by clicking the gear icon at the top of the page and selecting “Download CSV”.
 The file will download in your browser right away.

 {% anchor h2 %}
 Removing Recipients From The List